openjump-gis/openjump/etc/readme.txt

  Xerces2 Java Parser - Apache License Version 2.0 - apache_license-2.0.txt
  XZ for Java - Public Domain

+and the following plugins
+( Component name - License name - License file in "licenses/" folder list of files and dependencies with license if any ) SkyPrinter - GPL2 - gpl-2.txt
+  SkyPrinterPlugIn-*.jar
+  itext-*.jar - LGPL2.1 - lgpl-2.1.txt

 Additionally PLUS distribution contains
 ( Component name - License name - License file in "licenses/" folder list of files and dependencies with license if any )